httpwg/http-extensions/draft-ietf-httpbis-incremental.md

 If an intermediary decides outright to refuse forwarding the message body incrementally, the intermediary MUST generate an error response rather than buffering an entire message before forwarding.
-Typical scenarios under which an intermediary might refuse are dicussed in {{security-considerations}}.
+Typical scenarios under which an intermediary might refuse are discussed in {{security-considerations}}.

 The request to use incremental forwarding also applies to HTTP implementations.
 Though most HTTP APIs provide the ability to incrementally transfer message content,